canyon289/canyon289.github.io/dev/content/articles/DoubleDataJoin.md

 By using two data joins we can add the corresponding adjectives to into the dom where it makes sense.
 The above example is quite trivial but where this can become extremely useful is nested groups.
-By being able to create hierarchial groups like this it becomes easy to transform, hide, and modify like groups of elements.
+By being able to create hierarchical groups like this it becomes easy to transform, hide, and modify like groups of elements.
 If you want an example of this feel free to contact me and I can add one to this post.
-Otherwise I hope you see the power of this and just how powerful combining concepts in D3 can be.
+Otherwise, I hope you see the power of this and just how powerful combining concepts in D3 can be.